hmcts/terraform-module-network-security-group/README.md

 # Terraform Network Security Group Module
 This module creates a new Network Security Group with two predefined rules that blocks all traffic from Virtual Network and AzureLoadBalancer, forcing the user to add custom rules for all required traffic.
-The Module also supports attaching the Network Security Group to multiple Subnets or Network Interfaces if required.
+The Module also supports attaching the Network Security Group to multiple Subnets and Network Interfaces if required.

 # Examples
 Examples can be found [here](https://github.com/hmcts/terraform-module-network-security-group/tree/master/examples).